AARONJVC/auto-journal/README.md

 # Auto Journal
 ### About
 Auto Journal is a script utility that formats and organizes simple notes into structured journal entries.
-It is intended as a minimalist system that is simple to use and storage-conservative.
+It is designed to be a minimal system that is simple to use and storage-conservative.
 ### Compatibility
-Auto Journal was developed on a machine running Windows 10 and written for a bash interpreter.
+Auto Journal was developed on a machine running Windows 10 and written for a Bash interpreter.
 It has not been tested in other environments, but may work on some.
 *Learn more about [bash scripts](https://www.linux.com/training-tutorials/writing-simple-bash-script/).*

 ### Setting Up
+A separate script is responsible for creating the journal directories and configuring the main script.
+This is in progress at the moment.

 ### Usage
 Auto Journal takes your thoughts, polishes them into a finished journal entry, and stores this inside an organized Archive folder for you to access later.